Tapanhaz/Kite-Ticker/README.md

 # Kite-Ticker
 Cython websocket client for zerodha based on picows : https://github.com/tarasko/picows

+N.B. -> NOT TESTED IN LIVE MARKET.
+I will remove this note after testing....

+N.B. -> I chooses to keep "exchange_timestamp" as it is (unix timestamp, not converted to datetime)\
+        I think that will be more efficient.

 For running in windows install winloop ::

 ```